Vyral/base-template/_posts/2018-05-16-the-key-steps-of-a-mortgage-pre-approval.md

 A pre-approval can mean the difference between having your offer accepted or having to watch your dream home go to somebody else in a crazy market like this.

-In spite of all these good reasons, **less than 10% of buyers who got a mortgage get pre-approved by the lender who originated the loan.** In other words, you can definitely get a leg up on the competition by starting your home search at the loan office rather than at the open house.
+In spite of all these good reasons, **less than 10% of buyers who got a mortgage also got pre-approved by the lender who originated the loan.** In other words, you can definitely get a leg up on the competition by starting your home search at the loan office rather than at the open house.

 Here are a few things that you will need:

-1. **Proof of income.** At a minimum, lenders will want to see pay stubs from the past 30 days showing your year-to-date income, two years of federal tax returns, and two years of W2 forms from your employer.
+1. **Proof of income.** At a minimum, lenders will want to see pay stubs from the past 30 days showing your year-to-date income, two years of federal tax returns, and two years of W-2 forms from your employer.
 2. **Proof of assets.** You will need to present statements from your checking, savings, or investment accounts to prove that you have funds for the down payment and closing costs.
 3. **Good credit.** Most lenders reserve the best rates for homebuyers with a credit score of 740 or above.
 You can still qualify for a mortgage with a lower credit score, but a good lender will also recommend ways that you can improve your credit and qualify for a better loan.